Skip to main content

 5. Alternative: If the customer has no valid VAT ID, change to B2C type.

-If VIES is Unavailable
+If VIES Is Unavailable

 If Company Information Does Not Match